Skip to content

 How It Works

-2. Message Classification: The system determines if the message is about a specific youth situation or a general inquiry
+2. Message Classification: The system determines whether the message is a general inquiry about the pedagogical model or describes a specific youth situation

-3. General Path: For general questions, provides information about the pedagogical model and how to use the tool
+3. General Response Path: For general questions, provides information about the 15-stage model, explains specific stages, or helps coaches understand how to use the tool

-• Retrieves detailed stage information including goals, skills, bottlenecks, and micro-actions
+5. Stage Identification: Extracts the appropriate stage ID and retrieves detailed information about that stage including goals, skills, bottlenecks, and micro-actions

 Workflow Diagram